natinusala/painless-linux/README.md

 Then, put your Switch in RCM mode and plug it in your PC.
 You should use a blue "SS" port as these have a greater chance of success (EHCI controller doesn't work, XHCI controller works, blue ports have a greater chance of using XHCI).

 Once ready, run the `linux-macos-boot.sh` script from this repository's folder.
+Again, I let you deal with permissions issues.
 Voilà !

 #### From an Android device